pyotr777/digitarium/_posts/2015-10-15-bash-expanding-variables-in-text.md

 You have 25 things to do.
 ```

-Note, that without <span class="lang:default decode:true crayon-inline">echo EOF</span> bash will use first line of text as a limit string for <a href="http://tldp.org/LDP/abs/html/here-docs.html" target="_blank">heredoc</a>.
+Note, that without `echo EOF` bash will use first line of text as a limit string for <a href="http://tldp.org/LDP/abs/html/here-docs.html" target="_blank">heredoc</a>.